 The course helps parents learn the fundamental principles of how to manage conflict and difficulties.

 You will not attend the same session as your ex-partner.
-In some areas it is free to attend – you can contact your local provider for more information.

 If you wish to attend SPIP in Wales (where the equivalent is Working Together for Children) you should contact Cafcass Cymru: email@example.com.